 So if our defense of Memorial Day exemplifies ethics in action then we will need to use some theory, derive a guiding principle, and use this principle to come up with some argument to defend our position.
 I think the following strategy can be employed.

 1) We can use virtue ethics as our fundamental theory.
 This theory, unlike many other rule based approaches, emphasizes being a good person rather than doing good, and defines a good person as a person with excellent character traits or virtues such as courage, justice, wisdom, temperance, generosity, and so on.
 These virtues facilitate good judgments in the majority of situations.
 And these good judgments can, in turn, help us lead fulfilling lives.
 For the virtue ethicist, an act is right if it develops virtues; it is wrong if it develops vices.
 Practices and institutions that help develop virtues and discourage vices are to be supported and implemented wherever possible; ones that support the development of vices should be eliminated.
 One central guiding principle of virtue ethics is the golden mean: everything (except adultery, theft, murder and a few other inherently vicious actions) in moderation, i.e., nothing in excess, nothing in deficiency.
 Action in the mean helps us develop virtues over time to be a better people.
+Another principle is the moral exemplar principle which prescribes that we look to moral exemplars – virtuous people – and use their actions as a guide.
+For example, if you father is a virtuous person you might ask yourself: what would my Dad do in this situation?

 3) Memorial Day (as well as other events throughout the year like Veteran’s Day and the anniversary of 9/11), gives us a chance to remember the dead at the proper time.
 And those who died in service to our country are those we have good reason to remember: they are proper objects of our memory.
 No, we don’t have to remember excessively; but we would be deficient if we rarely remembered and therefore Memorial Day is one opportunity for us to develop remembering in the mean: remembrance as a virtue.
+Moreover, it offers us opportunities, through parades, presentations, speeches, symbols, recollections, dialogue, and so on, of moral exemplars: people who exemplified virtues and can serve as role models for us.

-In any case, that is one defense, among others that could be made, for a more thoughtful Memorial Day.
+In any case, that is one conservative defense, among others that could be made, for a more thoughtful Memorial Day.
 We employed a theory (virtue ethics) and a guiding principle of character development (action in the mean) and then, based on these, argued that it should be taken seriously because it can help engender virtues.
 We therefore provided a judgment that, rather than just describing facts objectively like a scientist might, tells us how we should act – it prescribes something.
 Such virtues would facilitate good judgments that have good consequences for us as individuals and as a country.